Detailed description of the experiment

 - Topology - Matteo Dal Peraro (EPFL, Lausanne, Switzerland)

-- Contacts - Andras Fiser (Albert Einstein College of Medicine, NY, USA)
+- Contacts - Andras Fiser (Albert Einstein College of Medicine, New York, USA)

 - Refinement - Randy Read (Cambridge University, UK)

-- Assembly (quaternary structure and complexes) - Jose Duarte (RCSB, San Diego, USA)
+- Assembly (quaternary structure and complexes) - Jose Duarte (RCSB, San Diego, CA, USA)

 - Model accuracy estimation - Chaok Seok (Seoul National University, South Korea)